 The key is making sure to find the best ingredients.
 This is how Italians do it and why a simple recipe with very few ingredients can taste so good.

-When I have the time, making this dish from scratch where you cook the white beans on a low temperature in the oven first is my favorite way to make these beans.
-For one, the broth the beans make when cooking is so good and its added to this dish at the end.
+When I have the time, making this dish from scratch where you cook the white beans at a low temperature in the oven first is my favorite way to make these beans.
+For one, the broth the beans make when cooking is so good and it's added to this dish at the end.

 The other reason is the beans will have a firmer texture since they haven't been sitting in a can for a long time.
 If you don't have time, using canned cannellini beans will work too.